LittleYe233/FuckHomework/README.md

 ## To-do list

 - User management and permission
-- Additional rules (i.e. filename restriction) for components (i.e. homework upload panel)
+- Validation rules on back-end
 - More optional visualization
 - Due time restriction
 - Classification for ongoing and finished homework